nicklutsko/nicklutsko.github.io/_posts/2019-05-28-Are-ECS-And-Precipitation-Sensitivity-Inversely-Correlated.md

 <p>So low clouds have the opposite effect on precipitation as on warming: a decrease in low clouds leads to a decrease in precipitation, and vice-versa.</p>

-<h3>Is There An Inverse Relationsip?</h3>
+<h3>Is There Actually An Inverse Relationsip?</h3>

 <p>If low clouds are the main source of uncertainty in ECS and in precipitation sensitivity, then this argument says that ECS and precipitation sensitivity should be inversely related in models: a model with a large reduction in low clouds under warming will have a high ECS and a low precipitation sensitivity.</p>

 <p>Watanabe et al looked into this in three ensembles of model simulations.
-First, they did an ensemble of simulations with the MIROC5 model in which they multiplied the surface latent heat flux (the evaporation) by a fraction \(\beta\).
-Increasing \(\beta\) increases the ECS and decreases the precipitation sensitivity, giving them exactly the relationship they were looking for (the PerSE regression).</p>
+First, they did an ensemble of simulations with the MIROC5 model in which the surface latent heat flux (the evaporation) was multiplied by a fraction \(\beta\).
+Increasing \(\beta\) increases the ECS and decreases the precipitation sensitivity, giving them exactly the relationship they were looking for (the PerSE regression in the figure).</p>

 <img src="http://nicklutsko.github.io/notes/images/Watanabe_fig.png" alt="Watanabe scatter" style="position:absolute; left:210px; width:411px;height:372px;" class="center">
 <br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br /><br />